Home / Attractions / London Eye Deals

 4. London Eye; Choose Your Line

-If you have booked online tickets, then ensure you have joined the correct line for BOARDING rather than queuing to purchase tickets as these are 2 distinct lines.
+If you have booked online tickets, then ensure you have joined the correct line for BOARDING rather than queuing to purchase tickets.
 It may seem like simple advice, but many a person has joined the wrong queue so if in doubt check with a member of staff before joining a queue!
 Fast Track ticket holders should report to the FAST TRACK ENTRANCE directly in front of the London Eye, (close to the gift shop), rather than joining the standard boarding queue.

 5. The London Eye; Timing